openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Deferred Credential Error Response {#deferred-credential_error_response}

-When the Deferred Credential Request is invalid or unauthorized, or the credential is not available yet, the Credential Issuer constructs the error response as defined in this section.
+When the Deferred Credential Request is invalid or the Credential is not available yet, the Credential Issuer constructs the error response as defined in (#credential-error-response).

-The following additional clarifications are provided for the following parameters already defined in section 3.1 of [@!RFC6750]:
+The following additional error codes are specified in addition to those already defined in (#credential-request-errors):

-`invalid_request`:

-- Credential Request was malformed, e.g., the parameter `transaction_id` is missing or malformed.

-`invalid_token`:

-- Credential Request contains the wrong Access Token or the Access Token is missing.

-The following additional error codes are specified:

-* `issuance_pending` - The credential issuance is still pending.
-The error response will also contain another claim `interval` determining the minimum amount of time in seconds that the Wallet SHOULD wait between requests to the Deferred Credential Endpoint.
-If no value is provided, clients MUST use 5 as the default.
+* `issuance_pending` - The Credential issuance is still pending.
+The error response SHOULD also contain the `interval` member, determining the minimum amount of time in seconds that the Wallet needs to wait before providing a new request to the Deferred Credential Endpoint.
+If `interval` member is missing or its value is not provided, the Wallet MUST use `5` as the default value.
-* `invalid_transaction_id` - Deferred Credential Request contained an invalid `transaction_id`, i.e., it was not issued by the respective Credential Issuer or was already used to obtain the Credential.
+* `invalid_transaction_id` - The Deferred Credential Request contains an invalid `transaction_id`.
+This error occurs when the `transaction_id` was not issued by the respective Credential Issuer or it was already used to obtain the Credential.

-This is a non-normative example of a Credential Error Response:
+This is a non-normative example of a Deferred Credential Error Response:

 ```
 HTTP/1.1 400 Bad Request